-The primer pairs used for the multiplex PCR reaction should have similar melting temperatures and the amplified product sizes should have to be different to create clear separation on the agarose gel [4].
-Therefore, 4 primer pairs were selected with annealing temperatures ranging from 57 - 58°C and PCR product sizes for the F gene of 415 bp, A gene of 240 bp, B gene of 205 bp, and E gene of 140 bp, respectively.
-The almost similar annealing temperatures allowed the reaction in the annealing step to take place at the same temperature, thus avoiding the amplification of non-specific products and the multiplication sizes were suitable for creating a ladder in the multiplex PCR reaction.
+The primer pairs used for the multiplex PCR reactions should have similar melting temperatures, and the amplified product sizes should have to be different for clear separation on the agarose gel [4].
+Therefore, 4 primer pairs were selected with annealing temperatures ranging from 57 to 58°C, and the PCR product sizes were 415 bp, 240 bp, 205 bp, and 140 bp for BoNT/A, /B, /E, and /F, respectively.
+The similar annealing temperatures allowed the annealing step to take place at the same temperature, thus avoiding the amplification of non-specific products, and the sizes were suitable for separation.